CSC-285-Fall-2017/How-To-Enroll/README.md

 ### Instructions for Mac:

 1. Install Git if you haven't already: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git#Installing-on-Mac.
+Please choose the 3rd option, "install it as part of the GitHub for Mac install".

 ### Instructions for Windows: